Cemile Sultan: Early life

 Cemile Sultan was born on 17 August 1843 in the Old Beylerbeyi Palace.
 Her father was Sultan Abdulmejid I, and her mother was Düzdidil Hanım.
 She was the third child and the third daughter of her mother.
 She had two elder sisters, twin Neyire Sultan and Münire Sultan, two years older than her, and a younger sister, Samiye Sultan, who all died young.

 In 1845, Düzdidil Hanım died, leaving Cemile Sultan motherless at the age of two.
-Abdulmejid took her to his first legal wife, Perestu Kadın, and entrusted her to the lady's care.
-She grew up together with her half-brother Abdul Hamid II, who was also adopted by Perestu, in the same household and spent their childhoods with one another.
+Abdulmejid entrusted her to the care of his first legal wife, Perestu Kadın.
+She grew up together with her half-brother Abdul Hamid II, who was also adopted by Perestu, in the same household and spent their childhood with one another.
 The two siblings were very close, and Cemile was influential in the first years of Abdülhamid II's reign.

-Abdülmecid wanted all his sons and daughters to have a high-level and as complete as possible education, which included both traditional subjects, including Koranic studies, and Western ones.
+Abdülmecid wanted all his sons and daughters to have a high level of education, which included both traditional subjects, including Koranic studies, and Western ones.
 Cemile's education began in 1847.
 She attended the lessons with her half-brother Şehzade Mehmed Reşad and Murad V, her adoptive brother Abdülhamid, and her half-sisters Fatma Sultan and Refia Sultan.
-Her education continued ever after marriage.
-She also learnt Arabic and Persian.
-She also learnt French, which became prominent during the Tanzimat era.
+Her education continued even after marriage.
+She learned Arabic, Persian, and also French, which became prominent during the Tanzimat era.
 She also learned French and Western music.
 She acquired her piano lessons from an Italian lady, Therese Romano.

 She was her father's favorite daughter, who praised her continuously.